Location

 • People who are very afraid of needles

-McHenry Dry Needling Patient Review
+McHenry Dry Needling Review

 Red Rock Physical Therapy is a gem tucked away in McHenry.
 The staff is knowledgeable and friendly.
 They are willing to work with your schedule to get you in to receive care.
 They are concerned with your well being and safety.
 I recommend them to anyone needing physical therapy.